 Severance for eligible employees returning to State service shall be computed upon the difference between the amount of accumulated but unused sick leave restored to the employee's credit at the time the employee was reappointed and the amount of accumulated but unused sick leave at the time of the employee's subsequent eligibility for severance pay.
 Such severance pay shall be excluded from retirement deductions and from any calculations in retirement benefits and shall be paid over a period not to exceed six (6) months from termination of employment.
 In the event that a terminated employee dies before all or a portion of the severance pay has been disbursed, that balance due shall be paid to a named beneficiary or, lacking same, to the deceased's estate.

-Section 10.
+Section 11.
 Health and Dental Premium Account.
 The Employer agrees to provide insurance eligible employees with the option to pay for the employee portion of health and dental premiums on a pretax basis as permitted by law or regulation.

-Section 11.
+Section 12.
 Medical/Dental Expense Account.
-The Employer agrees to allow insurance eligible employees to participate in a medical and dental expense reimbursement program to cover copayments, deductible and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to a maximum of five thousand dollars (\$5,000) in calendar year 2012.
-Effective January 1, 2013 and thereafter, the maximum reimbursement shall be two thousand five hundred dollars (\$2,500.00).
+The Employer agrees to allow insurance eligible employees to participate in a medical and dental expense reimbursement program to cover co-payments, deductible and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to the maximum amount of salary reduction contributions allowed per calendar year under Section 125 of the Internal Revenue Code or other applicable federal law.

-Section 12.
+Section 13.
 Dependent Care Expense Account.
 The Employer agrees to provide insurance eligible employees with the option to participate in a dependent care reimbursement program for work-related dependent care expenses on a pretax basis as permitted by law or regulation.

-Section 13.
+Section 14.
 State Contribution to Deferred Compensation Plan Contributions.
 The Employer agrees to provide employees covered by this Agreement with a state-paid contribution to the deferred compensation program under M.S.
 352.96.
 The state-paid contribution shall be in an amount matching employee contributions on a dollar for dollar basis, as permitted by M.S.
 356.24, not to exceed \$300 per employee per fiscal year.